 If a storm comes to your doorsteps and stays for a few hours, you can watch it in dismay.
 You can shudder with every crackling thunder and hey, even curse if you want.
 What if the storm stays for days and days?
 Well, then you just shut up and count the days.
 The tired little leaf covered its eyes and kept counting.
 Slowly the counting stopped but the storm did not.

 After a very, very long time (well, nobody knows exactly how long because like I said, there was no one counting), the storm was gone.
 The little leaf managed a weak smile and looked around.
 Hold on!
 Something felt very different.
 For one, it could see the cleared sky, which it typically never did.
 It could also see all the other maple leaves in their soothing peach-colored outfits, waving gently.

 “What’s going on?
 Why are you all so tiny?” the little leaf shouted.
 Something was not right.
 It clenched its fist.
 Now leaves don’t really have fists to clench.
 But if you had looked closely, you would have seen the little leaf all curled up.
 You would have also noticed how it was trying hard to hide the tears that it was too proud to show.

 The leaf exhaled slowly and as if in a flash, it saw everything.
 It knew it had fallen and was now separated from the tree.
-It knew that life would not be normal any more.
+It knew that life could not be normal anymore.
 Rather, there would be a new normal to find.
 It would focus on itself and find its strength.
 It didn’t know how; these things weren’t easy after all.
-But perhaps the passing day would take care of it.
+Perhaps the passing day would take care of it.
 Perhaps the setting sun knew how to do it.
-Perhaps the leaf simply needed to rest.
+Maybe the leaf simply needed to rest.
 Whatever it took, the leaf would do it.
 It would keep working on it slowly and silently, and it would let the tears roll if they had to.
-With that thought, the leaf closed its eyes.
-The last sound it heard was the boy shouting “Mom, look at this maple leaf!”.
+With that thought, the leaf finally closed its eyes.
+The last sound it heard was the boy shouting “Mom, look at this maple leaf!”